imrancse190/Flask-Assignment/README.md

   "token": "reset_token"
 }
 ```

 - Use the **reset_token** into the Reset Password.
-Without the reset_token the password can't be change.
+Without the reset_token the password can't be changed.
 - Normally this reset_token will send to the user email then use this reset token the user will reset the password.

 ### Reset Password